Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 You don't need a consultant or a six-month initiative.
 You need one conversation.

 Get your leadership team in a room.
-Ask: "Why does this organization exist?"
+Ask: "Why does this organisation exist?"
+Tools like the Golden Circle (Why, How, What) can structure this conversation, starting with Why before anyone jumps to How or What.
 Write every answer on a board.
 Don't edit.
 Don't debate.
 Just collect.

 Five leaders.
 One question.
-The disagreement that surfaces is the most valuable strategic insight your organization has never confronted.
+The disagreement that surfaces is the most valuable strategic insight your organisation has never confronted.

 This post is drawn from Closing the Strategy-Execution Gap, a self-paced course that follows one institution through the discipline of anchoring in purpose before making a single strategic choice.